Similar to the ways a pastor leads their congregation, Leadership Council provides day-to-day leadership and support for our pastors and missionaries.

 Alan has been involved in BIC Church life in many ways — as chair of the Commission on Ministry and Doctrine, chair and faculty member of Equipping for Ministry, assistant moderator for the Susquehanna Conference, and representative to the National Association of Evangelicals.
 In addition to his doctorate from Asbury Seminary, he also earned his Ph.D. in administration and leadership from Indiana University of Pennsylvania in 2012.

-Perry has been serving as bishop of the Midwest and Pacific Conferences since 2002.
+Ron has been serving as bishop of the Midwest Conference since 2020.

 Bryan has been serving as bishop of the Atlantic Conference since 2015.

 An active member of the Brethren in Christ U.S. since childhood, Bryan grew up in Pennsylvania.
 As a young adult wanting to impact the lives of others, he earned a bachelor’s degree in family studies from Messiah College and later a master of divinity from Asbury Theological Seminary.